abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 --

 ### `kubectl exec`
-`kubectl exec` executes a command within a Pod and can optionally spawn an interactive terminal within the remote Pod.
+`kubectl exec` executes a command within a Pod and can optionally spawn an interactive terminal within a remote container.
 When more than one container is present within a Pod, the `-c` or `--container` flag is required, followed by the container name.

 If an interactive session is desired, the `-i` (`--stdin`) and `-t` (`--tty`) flags must be supplied.